WrestleMania XX: Preliminary matches

 The next match was a Cruiserweight Open for the Cruiserweight Championship. Último Dragón and Shannon Moore started the match, with Dragón getting a pinfall victory after a Dragon-DDT, but was then forced to submit by Jamie Noble, with a Dragon Sleeper, who next eliminated Funaki in 8 seconds.
 Nunzio was then in the match, but was eliminated after being counted out of the match when he was unable to return to the ring by the referee's count of ten.
 Billy Kidman then entered the match, pinning and eliminating Noble, following a top rope BK-Bomb.
 Kidman was then pinned and eliminated by Rey Mysterio with a Sunset Flip Powerbomb from the top rope.
 Tajiri was the next entrant, but was also pinned by Mysterio, following a Victory Roll.
 Akio was the next scheduled entrant but was unable to compete, due to being inadvertently attacked by Tajiri with his signature green mist that he spat out of his mouth when Mysterio ducked.
 The Cruiserweight Champion, Chavo Guerrero, was the final entrant; and he pinned Mysterio with a reversal of Mysterio's Sunset Flip to win with the assistance of his father Chavo Classic, thus retaining the title.
 This was the last time in WrestleMania that the Cruiserweight Championship was defended.

-The seventh match featured Brock Lesnar and Goldberg, with special guest referee Steve Austin.
+The seventh match featured Brock Lesnar and Goldberg, with special guest referee Stone Cold Steve Austin.
 The beginning of the match began with both men staring each other down, jawing back and forth, with no physical action for several minutes, causing an exasperated Austin at one point to coax them into locking up.
 The fact that they both were leaving the WWE immediately after the match, as well as the lack of effort brought forth by both Goldberg and Lesnar, drew large heat from the fans throughout the match, with fans chanting, "You sold out", the chorus of Steam's "Na Na Na Hey Hey Kiss Him Goodbye", "Austin", "This match sucks", "We want Bret", "Boring", "Goldberg sucks", and "Hogan".
 Goldberg then executed a Spear on Lesnar for a near-fall.
 Lesnar then executed the F-5 on Goldberg for a near-fall.
 Afterward, Lesnar tried to use Goldberg's signature spear on him and missed, hitting the ring post, allowing Goldberg to execute another spear and a Jackhammer for the victory.
 After the match, Lesnar responded to the fans' criticism by gesturing his middle finger, seemingly at the crowd, but which was actually directed towards Vince McMahon, and to Austin.
 Austin then executed a Stone Cold Stunner on both competitors, to the crowd's delight, and celebrated with beer in the ring.

 The next match was another four-way tag team match for the WWE Tag Team Championship, involving Rikishi and Scotty 2 Hotty versus the APA (Bradshaw and Faarooq), the Basham Brothers (Doug Basham and Danny Basham), and the World's Greatest Tag Team (Shelton Benjamin and Charlie Haas).
 Rikishi and Scotty retained the title after Rikishi pinned Danny with a Banzai Drop.